Ghee: Differences from clarified butter

-Ghee differs slightly in its production from that of clarified butter.
+The production of ghee differs slightly from that of clarified butter.
 The process of creating clarified butter is complete once the water is evaporated and the fat (clarified butter) is separated from the milk solids.
 However, the production of ghee includes simmering the butter, which makes it nutty-tasting and aromatic.

-A traditional Ayurvedic recipe for ghee is to boil raw milk, let it cool to 43 C. After leaving it covered at room temperature for around 12 hours, add a bit of dahi (yogurt) to it and leave it overnight.
+A traditional Ayurvedic recipe for ghee is to boil raw milk and let it cool to 43 C. After leaving it covered at room temperature for around 12 hours, add a bit of dahi (yogurt) to it and leave it overnight.
 This makes more yogurt.
 This is churned with water, to obtain cultured butter, which is used to simmer into ghee.

 Nutrition and health

-Like any clarified butter, ghee is composed almost entirely of fat, 62% of which consists of saturated fats.
-Most commercial preparations in India were also found to contain significant amount of trans fats.
-It has negligible amounts of lactose and casein and is, therefore, acceptable to most who have a lactose intolerance or milk allergy.
+Like any clarified butter, ghee is composed almost entirely of fat.
+One commercial preparation in India was found to contain significant amounts of trans fats, while others contained significantly less.
+It has negligible amounts of lactose and casein and is, therefore, acceptable to most people who have a lactose intolerance or milk allergy.

-Outside the subcontinent

-Several communities outside the Indian subcontinent make ghee.
-Egyptians make a product called samna baladi, meaning 'countryside butter', identical to ghee in terms of process and result, but commonly made from water buffalo milk instead of cow's milk, and white in color.
-The recipe is considered to have come from South Asia during ancient times of the Pharaoh as revealed in inscriptions and could be the result of Mitanni and Hittite kingdoms, which predate the existence of Greeks.
-Also, the darkened milk solids that are created during the process are considered a delicacy called morta, which is a salty condiment used sparingly as a spread, or as an addition on fava dishes.
-Regular samna is also made from cow's milk in Egypt and is often yellowish.

-Ghee is also used by various peoples in the Horn of Africa.
-Tesmi (in Tigrinya language) is the clarified butter prepared in the country of Eritrea.
-The preparation is similar to that of ghee, but the butter is oftentimes combined with garlic and other spices found native to the area.
-In Ethiopia, niter kibbeh is used in much the same way as ghee, but with spices added during the process that result in distinctive tastes.
-In North Africa, Maghrebis take this one step further, ageing spiced ghee for months or even years, resulting in a product called smen.

-It is also common in Western Africa especially among the Hausa and Fulanis.
-It is called Manshanu, meaning Cow's oil.
+Ghee consumption has been associated with an increased risk of cardiovascular disease.
+The British Dietetic Association, British Nutrition Foundation, National Health Service, Heart and Stroke Foundation of Canada and World Health Organization advise people to limit ghee consumption due to its high saturated fat content.